 To answer this question sensibly, Huggett and Kaplan face two main tasks.
 First, they determine how male earnings move with the return to stock and bonds.
 Second, given such a statistical model summarizing how earnings and asset returns move, they measure the value of these future earnings in terms of current dollars.

-Huggett and Kaplan find that the average return on human wealth for high school or college educated U.S. males is several times the mean return to stock early in the working lifetime and that this return declines as males approach retirement.
+Huggett and Kaplan found that the average return on human wealth for high school or college-educated U.S. males is several times the mean return to stock early in the working life and that this return declines as males approach retirement.
 This is driven by the large amount of idiosyncratic earnings risk faced by young males together with the limited ability to share this risk.
 The authors also find that the stock component of human wealth is smaller on average than the bond component throughout the working lifetime.

 † Shakespeare’s Hamlet, Act II, scene II